Jeffrey-Ede/partial-STEM/README.md

 To continue training the neural network; end-to-end or to fine-tune it, you will need to adjust some of the variables at the top of `train.py`.
 Specifically, variables indicating the location of your datasets and locations to save logs and checkpoints to.
 Note that there may be minor differences between the script and the paper due to active development.

+The last saved checkpoint for a fully trained neural network is available [here](https://drive.google.com/open?id=1jkf9iSnarcuj2uRmsWmCEbghfncgWdXz).
 Currently, there is only a 1/20 coverage model.
 However, a 1/40 coverage model will be uploaded in the future.

 ## Training Data